VECTOR CONTROL SPECIALIST 1

 Employment is contingent upon candidate successful passing a pre-employment physical exam with the ability to lift up to 50 lbs.
 Due to the nature of this position, the successful candidate is required to complete a background check via Fair Credit Reporting Act (FCRA) consumer report prior to assuming this assignment, including Live Scan (fingerprinting).
 The cost of the Live Scan will be the responsibitlity of the selected candidate.
 The GLACVCD is committeed to maintain a drug and alcohol free workplace.
 GLACVCD utililies E-Verify.

 Incomplete applications will not be accepted and will result in rejection from further consideration.
-The interview selection may include a written and practical exam.
+The interview selection will include a written and practical exam.
 GLACVCD is an Equal Opportunity Employer.
-No applications will be accepted via fax or postal mail; only electronic submission will be considered further
+No applications will be accepted via fax or postal mail; only electronic submission will be considered further.